haitovs/tourism-front/DEPLOYMENT.md

 docker build -t tourism-front:latest .
 ```

-The multi-stage Dockerfile:

-1. Uses an Alpine Node image to compile Tailwind assets (`tw.build.css`).
-2. Copies the project into a slim Python 3.11 image, installs requirements, and runs Gunicorn.
+The Dockerfile is a slim Python 3 image that installs dependencies and runs Uvicorn with four workers.
+Ensure `app/static/css/tw.build.css` exists before building (use the provided Tailwind CLI locally if you edit styles).

 ### 7.2 Compose stack

-`docker-compose.yml` contains a frontend service and a placeholder backend service.
-Replace `your-backend-image:latest` with the actual backend image (or build context).
-Run:
+`docker-compose.yml` defines only the frontend service and expects a backend container named `backend` on the external Docker network `tourism` (created by the backend stack).
+Bring the stack up with:

 ```
 docker compose up --build
 ```

 Expose the frontend through your reverse proxy (e.g. map `port 80 -> frontend:8000`).
 Provide the `.env` file (or dedicated `env_file`) with production variables.
-The compose file names the shared network `tourism-net` so both services can reach each other by container name (`http://backend:8000`).
+If you run the frontend standalone, create the shared network once with `docker network create tourism` so both services can reach each other at `http://backend:8000`.

 ### 7.3 Useful overrides